A Hydraulics Pro Club member from South Africa sent me this story about a hydraulic system overhaul that turned into a troubleshooting nightmare:

 Anyway, the production line was restarted after the overhaul and after a few days everything was running smoothly.
 I can’t recall the output but it must have been in the region of 40,000 cans per hour.
 In the early hours of the morning, after about 12 hours of production, I got a phone call.
 About 100 litres of oil had sprayed out contaminating the water used to pasteurize, the outside cooling tower and 100,000 cans of cider now wrapped in plastic and packed in cases.

-Control was through 8 NG10 hydraulically piloted valves on a common sub plate.
+Control was through 8 of NG10 hydraulically piloted valves on a common sub plate.
 The leak was between the valves and the sub plate.
 The rest of the day was spent chemically cleaning the machine, piping and cooling tower and looking for the origin of the problem.
 Oh yes, and me on the carpet, facing the directors and plant engineers.
 The loss of product was of little concern to them, meeting the launch deadline was and it couldn’t be changed.
 I acknowledged that it was our fault and assured them I would do everything personally and they would be running by the following morning.

-In one extremely hectic day and night I removed the valves and sub plate (all the cap screws were tight), had the sub plate laser checked and X-rayed for cracks and trueness, fitted all the valves back (and I used a torque wrench and new O- rings to be extra sure) and started up.
+In one extremely hectic day and night I removed the valves and sub plate (all the cap screws were tight), had the sub plate laser checked for flatness and X-rayed for cracks, fitted all the valves back (and I used a torque wrench and new O- rings to be extra sure) and started up.
 It ran like a dream.
 I sat on top of that machine for the whole of the next day making sure there were no leaks until tiredness overtook me and I went home to sleep.
 I got about 6 hours sleep before my phone rang.
 Same problem again!

 I had done my training as a submariner in the Navy where there was no margin for error.
 We were trained to check everything 3 times and I was at a loss as to where I could have gone wrong.
 The meeting with the client the following morning, for obvious reasons, didn’t go nearly as well as the previous one had.
 I stripped everything out again, while the whole system was chemically cleaned again.